laboon/ebook/text/40_unit_testing.md

 }
 ```

 This displays:

 ```
 Call public method (printQuack):
 Quack!
 ```

 Using this, you could add a way to manually test and call methods, by having the user enter a string and trying to call a method by that name on the object.
 The point is, we now have run-time control of what methods to call.
 This is very useful for metaprogramming and programmer interfaces such as REPLs (read-eval-print-loop systems, which lets you enter some code, see the results, and repeat).
 However, so far, it has not helped us much with testing private methods.
 However, now that you understand reflection, some minor tweaks to our existing code and we can access them easily.

 First, you can't use the `getMethod()` or `getMethods()` methods, as they only return publicly available methods.
 Instead, you need to use `getDeclaredMethod()` or `getDeclaredMethods()` methods, which have two key differences.

 1. They only return methods declared in that specific class.
 They will not return methods defined in superclasses.
 2. They return public, private, and protected methods.

-  Therefore, if we wanted a list of _all_ methods defined on ReflectionFun, we could use the getDeclaredMethods() method.
-Just for fun, let's also add a private `printQuock()` method to go along with our public `printQuack()` method (my definition of "fun" may be slightly different than yours).
+Therefore, if we wanted a list of _all_ methods defined on `ReflectionFun`, we could use the `getDeclaredMethods()` method.
+Just for fun, let's also add a private `printQuock()` method to go along with our public `printQuack()` method (my definition of "fun" may be slightly different than yours):

 ```java